Mitsuteru Ueshiba

 From April 2012, Ueshiba is Dojocho of the Aikikai Hombu Dojo, and as such is referred to as Waka-sensei (若先生, "young master").
 This term was applied to Moriteru Ueshiba when the second Dōshu Kisshomaru Ueshiba was still alive, and to Kisshomaru when the founder was still alive.
-More than simply a title of respect, it is intended to refer to the successor, who will take on leadership after his father.
+More than simply a title of respect, it is intended to refer to the heir apparent successor who will take on leadership after his father.

-Personal life

-On March 2, 2008, Mitsuteru Ueshiba married Keiko Kusano.